 I’m checking in to see how everyone is doing in these unusual and exceptional times.
 I realize that coronavirus affects people to incredibly different extents – some of us may be working safe at home, while others are on the front lines or find themselves without work.
 While COVID-19 is not affecting folks equally, I want to share a few things that have brightened this down-time for me.

-While many aspects of society are no longer accessible to us, I’ve found a few ways to keep life fresh.
+While many aspects of society are no longer accessible to us, I’ve tried to find a few ways to keep life fresh.
 I began a few new and exciting projects and prioritized getting out of the house and getting in the woods once in a while (in a socially-distanced manner) – and supporting local businesses along the way!
 Some of these ideas are Cville specific, but the essence of them can be recreated anywhere.

 Banff Mountain Film Festival (FROM YOUR COUCH!)